karthikv792/LLMs-Planning/plan-bench/README.md

 # PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change

+## Updates to the benchmark
+We have added a new domain (depots) to the benchmark.
+Currently, this domain can be used for all test cases except the Plan Generalization test case.

 ## Requirements
 - Linux
 - Python 3.6+